Experience 6 Stages to Effectively Manage Change

 In this stage, the change is managed and moves forward.
 Recognize that all will not go perfectly.
 Change always takes longer than anticipated.
 Change activities are ignored as employees tackle their day-to-day responsibilities.

 Maintain constancy of purpose.
 The organizational systems must be redesigned to support the change.
-Provide recognition and rewards (positive consequences) for people who exhibit the changed behaviors.
+Provide recognition and rewards (positive consequences) for people who exhibit changed behaviors.
 Fire people who don't participate in and support the changes sooner rather than allowing them to remain and poison your progress.

-One Vice President at a client company said that his biggest mistake when he was trying to transform his workplace was to allow non-supportive managers to stay 18 months.
+One Vice President at a scientific manufacturing company said that his biggest mistake when he was trying to transform his workplace was to allow non-supportive managers to stay 18 months.
 He should have fired them much sooner was his conclusion.

 In this stage, the changes become the norm and are fully adopted.
 This may not happen for 18 months after changes are initiated.
 A total organization can take 2-8 years.
 When the changes have been successfully integrated into your organization, a new employee would not realize that the organization had changed.